angellist/regulator/README.md

 watcher.observe();
 ```

-Whenever you add another block with `data-watcher-name="toggle"` to the DOM,
-it will be automatically initialized:
+Now whenever you add another block with `data-watcher-name="toggle"` to the DOM, it will be automatically initialized:

 ```
 var content = $.get(someUrl); // Contains a "toggle" block